Huntley, Gloucestershire: History

 the early 1970s.
 They are believed to be the only remaining set in the Forest of Dean.

 The village was the home of the Forest of Dean chronicler Winifred Foley and her husband Sydney until the mid-1970s.

 Two miles north-west lie the earthwork remains of Taynton Castle, a ring motte of C11-C12 date.

+Football

+Huntley Football Club competes in North Gloucestershire Premier Division.
+The Club plays its home games at Huntley Recreation Ground.